 The software itself is exploiting things in the signal processing or routing rules of FaceTime (both are viable ways to accomplish spoofing).

 So, as long as you use your spoofing software, the trick works.

 That’s really all you need to understand about the process.
 Well-designed software is performing the spoof.

 It’s worth noting that you can’t find real spoofing software for FaceTime on the App Store.

-Apple does a lot of quality control, and they don’t exactly want to promote FaceTime spoofing on their own ecosystem.
+Apple does a lot of quality control, and they don’t exactly want to promote FaceTime scam calls on their own ecosystem.